Skip to content

 • Runner polls for due watches and reports results

-• Uses the runner's own AWS credentials (Instance Profile or local config)
+• Uses the runner's own credentials (AWS Instance Profile, Azure CLI, GCP Application Default Credentials, or local config)

 • Best for: airgapped environments, custom check scripts, on-premise infrastructure